nishika-lewis/led-controller-project/README.md

 ![pico_keys.png](assets/pico_keys.png)

-5. Close the FTP server by pressing "Stop" on the bottom toolbar of VSCode.
+5. Close the FTP server by pressing "Stop" on the bottom toolbar of VS Code.

 ```
 >>>